knakat1998/Traffic-Sign-Recognition-for-Self-driving-cars/README.md

 # Traffic-Sign-Recognition-for-Self-driving-cars:

-In this project, I have used Python and TensorFlow to classify traffic signs Dataset Information: German Traffic Sign Dataset.
+In this project, I have used Python and TensorFlow to classify traffic signs.

+###### Dataset can be accessed from this link-> https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign?select=Test.csv

 This dataset has more than 50,000 images of 43 classes.
-###### Dataset can be accessed from this link-> https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign?select=Test.csv

 ###### Pipeline architecture: